single-quantum/esa-window-system/README.md

 - `decode`: Decodes a slot mapped sequence, given M and a code rate.
 - `demodulate`: This function is used to convert a sequence of timestamps to PPM symbols.

+## Contact
+In case you have any questions or suggestions for the code, feel free to contact me at h.vlot@singlequantum.com